 Dog adoption and cat adoption saves lives.
 Adopt a dog or adopt a cat and you'll have a friend for life!
 Contact us, or contact another local humane society, animal shelter or SPCA.

-You are not required to live within our area of jurisdiction to adopt from us.
+You are not required to live within our area of jurisdiction to adopt from us, but you must be able to visit the shelter to complete the adoption in person.

 Please note: We do not post pets as available for adoption until their stray hold period has ended.
 Because of this, there are always more pets available for viewing at the shelter than are currently listed online.
 All pets listed online have fulfilled their legal stray hold and are now available for adoption.